Iranian Sign Language

-Iranian Sign Language (ISL) is the sign language used by Deaf and hard-of-hearing people in Iran.
+Iranian Sign Language (ISL), also referred to as Farsi Sign Language, Persian Sign Language, and Zaban Eshareh Irani (ZEI, زبان اشاره ایرانی), is the sign language used by Deaf and hard-of-hearing people in Iran.
 It is a true sign language, unlike the Baghcheban phonetic hand alphabet, which is a form of cued speech.

 Deaf community in Iran

 The estimate of the population of the deaf community in Iran varies between 1.5 and 3 million; Siyavoshi (2017) published that the Iranian Department of Health and Welfare reported 200,000 people self-identifying as deaf when registering for social and medical services.
 However, no estimate is available for the number of ISL users in the country.

+Regional variation

+ISL is not standardized across the country.
+For example, the dialect used in Kermanshah province is largely comprehensible to ISL users in Tehran, but has some minor vocabulary and fingerspelling differences.
+Researchers have also noted the dialect uses different mouth shapes, which may have arisen from contact with Kurdish speakers.

+Recognition

+According to the Center for Human Rights in Iran, although Iran ratified the Convention on the Rights of Persons with Disabilities (CRPD) in 2008, the Iranian government had not officially recognized sign language or introduced sign language-related legislation as of 2018.

+In late 2021, Sharif University of Technology and Islamic Azad University released the first academic book on ISL.